Which place is cheaper, Salto or Asuncion?

 When comparing the travel costs between Asuncion and Salto, we can see that Salto is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in South America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Asuncion is bigger, and its population is about 14.8 times larger than the population of Salto.
-When comparing the population of Asuncion vs. Salto, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Asuncion has a larger population, and is about 10 times larger than the population of Salto.
+When comparing the sizes of Asuncion and Salto, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the southern hemisphere, summer is in January and winter is in July.